 All Reporting Insiders and Designated Insiders who wish to trade in Company Securities must first submit a pre-clearing request in accordance with the procedures described herein.
-Such request must be submitted to the General Counsel and Corporate Secretary and the Lead Director in the case of the Executive Chairman, to the General Counsel and Corporate Secretary and the Executive Chairman in the case of the other Reporting Insiders, and to the General Counsel and Corporate and Corporate Secretary and the Executive Chairman in the case of the other case of the Designated Insiders.
+Such request must be submitted to the General Counsel and Corporate Secretary and the Lead Director in the case of the Executive Chairman, to the General Counsel and Corporate Secretary and the Executive Chairman in the case of the other Reporting Insiders, and to the General Counsel and Corporate Secretary and their immediate superior in the case of the Designated Insiders.